Piero Pacini da Pescia

-Piero Pacini da Pescia (flourished 1495–1514) was an Italian publisher.
+Piero Pacini da Pescia (1495–1514) was an Italian publisher.
 He lived and worked in Florence, Italy.
 Pacini made operettes.
 His publishing house was known for publishing quality woodcuts in their books.
 After his death, his son, Bernardo, continued the business.
 Works by Pacini are held in the collection of the Metropolitan Museum of Art and the Library of Congress.

 His printer's mark can be found as a decoration on the Albert Kahn designed Muskegon Chronicle building in Muskegon, Michigan, USA.
 It was sculpted by Corrado Parducci.